acronymguesser/mighty_python_looper/README.md

 session or an existing WAV file, thus giving the possibility to play pre-mixed sections synchronized with the song.

+# Environment setup #

+This app runs on Python 3.6 and depends on numpy and pyaudio.

 # Configuring the session #

 Sessions are configured in the file `looper_config.py`.
 That file is